Here at Gateshead Children and Young People's Mental Health Service, we sometimes get asked a range of questions.

 We provide friendly and approachable NHS services for children, young people and adults in Gateshead, South Tyneside, and Sunderland.
 We support people who are experiencing challenges like depression, stress, anxiety, or phobias.
 We work with partner and NHS organisations to look after your mental health care.
 This can include referral to other services if it is needed.

 Our team is for children and young people up to the age of 16.
 If you are aged between 16-18 you may be seen by the adult team depending on your needs.
 Anyone can refer to us.
-You can refer yourself; a parent/carer can refer you as well as professionals such as social workers.
+You can refer yourself; a parent/carer can refer you as well as professionals such as social workers & teachers.

 Our children's, young people's and adult services are free-to-access NHS services.
 We don’t charge for consultations, therapy, or workshops.
 All our services are free.

-Our opening times are usually between 09:00 – 17:00pm.
+Our opening times are usually between 09:00am – 05:00pm.
 During your appointment with your allocated therapist, you can discuss treatment times.
-We ado offer after school appointments and have some flexibility between 8:00 - 18:00 on Fridays
+We offer after school appointments and have some flexibility between 08:00am - 06:00pm Monday to Friday.

 If you need to cancel an appointment, let us know as soon as you can.
 Please contact us with at least two days’ notice before your appointment.
 This means that we can offer it to someone else.
 Due to the high demand for our services, we ask that all patients respect our strict cancellations policy to make sure appointment slots are available for those in need.